openlawlibrary/taf/docs/repo-creation-and-update-util.md

 before pushing them.

 Locations of target repositories are calculated in the same way as when updating repositories.
-Unlike the update command, this command does not have the `url` argument or the `--authenticate-test-repo` flag among its inputs.
-Additionally, it allows specification of the firs commit which should be validated through the `--from-commit` option.
-That means that we can only validate new authentication repository's commits.
-This command does not store information about the last validated commit.
-See updater documentation for more information about how it works.
+It allows specification of the first commit which should be validated through the `--from-commit` option.
+This command does not store information about the last validated commit or make any modifications to the repositories.

 Here are a few examples:

 ```bash